Know All About Ground Cover Plants

 Getting ground cover for sunny areas can be complex.
-Still, Aubrieta is easy-to-care-for ground cover plants full sun perennial that originated in the Mediterranean regions, so it prefers hot areas with little rain.
+Still, Aubrieta is an easy-to-care-for ground cover plant full sun perennial that originated in the Mediterranean regions, so it prefers hot areas with little rain.

 Aubrieta belongs to the Brassicaceae family, related to annual garden vegetables like cabbage and broccoli.
 It is an ornamental ground cover, and you cannot use it for food even though it’s in the same family.

 To make this plant grow more quickly, make sure it gets 4 to 6 hours of sun exposure each day.
 It reaches six inches in height, and its width reaches up to 24-inches.
 It grows vibrant purple flowers that grow against grey-green foliage from early spring through early summer.

 What are the Benefits of Ground Cover Plants?

 Groundcover plants can be a valuable component of the landscape.
 Once fully grown, they act as low maintenance, living weed barrier.
 Ground cover plants are evergreen and therefore visible for a whole year.
 They can provide much-needed color to the overall landscape as most groundcover options also flower.